Automattic/Edit-Flow/readme.txt

 New features, including story budget and editorial metadata, a completely rewritten calendar view, and many bug fixes, including one for editorial comments appearing in the admin.

 == Changelog ==

+= 0.6.5 (Sept.
+19, 2011) =
+* Bug fix: Workaround for a bug in core where the timestamp is set when a post is saved with a custom status.
+Instead, we update the timestamp on publish to current time if a custom post date hasn't been set.
+Thanks saomay for [help tracking the bug down](http://wordpress.org/support/topic/plugin-edit-flow-custom-statuses-create-timestamp-problem/).

 = 0.6.4 (Jul.
 22, 2011) =
 * Display unpublished custom statuses inline with the post title, per WordPress standard UI